api-evangelist-tools/jekyll-hypermedia-client/_design/requests/body.md

 rel:
   - /rels/stop
 properties:
-  name: Path
+  name: Body
-  description: Consider how you craft your resources across all API operations.
-I do not subscribe to specific philosophies around this, just trying to provide a framework to think about this in.
+  description: Use the body of each request in a consistent way across API operations.
+The body provides much more room for more structured data and content.
 entities:
   - class:
       - image